decentralized-identity/keri/docs/Q-and-A.md

 Post-quantum cryptography deals with techniques that maintain their cryptographic strength despite attack from quantum computers.
 Because it is currently assumed that practical quantum computers do not yet exist, _post_-quantum techniques are forward looking to some future time when they do exist.
 A one-way function that is post- quantum secure will not be any less secure (resistant to inversion) in the event that practical quantum computers suddenly or unexpectedly become available.
 One class of post-quantum secure one-way functions are some cryptographic strength hashes.
 The analysis of D.J.
 Bernstein with regards the collision resistance of cryptographic one-way hashing functions concludes that quantum computation provides no advantage over non-quantum techniques.\
 Strong one-way hash functions, such as 256 bit (32 byte) Blake2, Blake3 and SHA3, with 128 bits of pre-quantum strength maintain that strength post-quantum.\
 [Source: whitepaper page 65](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)

+## According to the SSI Book KERI will never be able to substitute the internet conventional PKI infra.
+Right?
+[SSI Book](https://livebook.manning.com/book/self-sovereign-identity/chapter-8/v-9/144): "As powerful as this (read KERI-like) solution appears, completely self-certifying identifiers have _one major Achilles heel_: the controller’s identifier needs to change every time the public key is rotated.
+As we will explain further in Chapter 10 on decentralized key management, key rotation—switching from one public/private key pair to a different one—is a fundamental security best practice in all types of PKI.
+Thus the inability for self-certifying identifiers alone to support key rotation has effectively prevented their adoption as an alternative to conventional PKI.

+{TBW prio 1}

 ## What happens if I or other people are offline?
 Any controller can install a Service/Agent Log, controlled by them.